faridaa1/EduSource/README.md

 * deployment test data - test data that was used to deploy EduSource using OpenShift, and can replicate test conditions

+There is no executable file because EduSource is a web app.
+However, the frontend and backend can be configured below, and EduSource can run on a browser.

 The steps below outline how to run the code, where the use of a virtual environment is recommended:
 1. Open the terminal